 What’s Time Machine?

 Time Machine is backup software provided as part of Mac OS X 10.5 (and 10.6).
 It backs up EVERYTHING on your hard disk(s).
 All you need is a place to put it.
-Typically that’s an external hard drive, such as these from Amazon.
+Typically that’s an external hard drive.
 All you do is connect the drive.
 The Mac will detect the drive, ask you if you want to use it for your Time Machine backup, and you say “yes.”
 That’s it.

 You can read Apple’s official Time Machine write-up here.